-Summer I: July-August EnEd 510, Natural History of the Southern Great Lakes 3 EnEd 515, Research Methods and Measurements 3 EnEd 520, Principles of Environmental Education Fall: September-December EnEd 530, Leadership and Administration for EE 3 EnEd 560, Creative Project and Paper 1 EnEd 570, Professional Field Studies in Environmental Education EnEd 580, Practicum in Environmental Education 3 Spring: January-April EnEd 525, Environmental Issues & History 3 EnEd 535, Land Management for EE 2 EnEd 550, Faith, Peacemaking & the Environment EnEd 561, Creative Project and Paper II EnEd 575, International Environmental Education
+Summer I: July-August EnEd 510, Natural History of the Southern Great Lakes 3 EnEd 515, Research Methods and Measurements 3 EnEd 520, Principles of Environmental Education 3 Fall: September-December EnEd 530, Leadership and Administration for EE 3 EnEd 560, Creative Project and Paper 1 EnEd 570, Professional Field Studies in Environmental Education 2 EnEd 580, Practicum in Environmental Education 3 Spring: January-April EnEd 525, Environmental Issues & History 3 EnEd 535, Land Management for EE 2 EnEd 550, Faith, Peacemaking & the Environment 1 EnEd 561, Creative Project and Paper II 1

+EnEd 575, International Environmental Education 3

-Summer II: May 1 EnEd 536, Land Management for EE II 1 EnEd 562, Creative Project and Paper III 2 EnEd 581, Practicum in Environmental Education II 2 MAEE Student Learning Outcomes Upon completion of the environmental education program, graduates will: Exhibit and promote systems thinking by integrating knowledge from multiple disciplines into the design and delivery of environmental education.
-Demonstrate an approach to environmental education that reflects an understanding of ecological processes common to all systems in rural, natural and urban settings.
-Be proficient in the design, implementation, and assessment of environmental education programs and be familiar with the use of sociological research methods for evaluation.
-Be competent in teaching skills and practices needed for the delivery of experiential, inquiry and field-based environmental education programs.
-Be able to recommend and utilize best practices in leading people in the context of environmental education, to facilitate policy and/or behavioral change in individuals, organizations, and society in order to improve or preserve our environment.
-6. Be able to evaluate resources and apply skills necessary for managing resources for the successful delivery of environmental education programs.
-Environmental education courses ENED 510 Natural History of So.
-Great Lakes ENED 515 Research Methods ENED 520 Principles of Environmental Educ ENED 525 Environmental Issues & History ENED 530 Leadership & Admin for Env Educ a nature center, and team development.
+Summer II: May

+EnEd 536, Land Management for EE II 1

+EnEd 562, Creative Project and Paper III 2

+EnEd 581, Practicum in Environmental Education II 2

+MAEE Student Learning Outcomes

+Upon completion of the environmental education program, graduates will:

+- 1. Exhibit and promote systems thinking by integrating knowledge from multiple disciplines into the design and delivery of environmental education. - Demonstrate an approach to environmental education that reflects an understanding of ecological processes common to all systems in rural, natural and urban settings. - Be proficient in the design, implementation, and assessment of environmental education programs and be familiar with the use of sociological research methods for evaluation. - Be competent in teaching skills and practices needed for the delivery of experiential, inquiry and field-based environmental education programs. - Be able to recommend and utilize best practices in leading people in the context of environmental education, to facilitate policy and/or behavioral change in individuals, organizations, and society in order to improve or preserve our environment. - Be able to evaluate resources and apply skills necessary for managing resources for the successful delivery of environmental education programs.

+Environmental education courses

+ENED 510 Natural History of So.
+Great Lakes 3